kanboard/kanboard/doc/groups.markdown

 Groups Management
 =================

-In Kanboard, each users can be member of one or many groups.
+In Kanboard, each user can be a member of one or many groups.
 A group is like a team or an organization.

 Only administrators can create new groups and assign users.